-I have been a member of the Family Advisory Council at Maria Fareri Children's Hospital since the group was founded.
+I have been a member of the Family Advisory Council at Maria Fareri Children's Hospital since the group was founded five years ago.
 Out of that, came the opportunity to also serve on the hospital's Partnership for Safety Task Force.
 The task force was formed to help resolve conflicts between staff and families—conflicts that could lead to patient safety issues.

 Staff members are reporting fewer conflicts with families.
 Parents have been flagging staff more often when they notice a change in their child's condition.
 There has been an increase in the number of "good catches" by parents who speak up around their child's medication, and when they do, nurses don't say, "That's what the doctor ordered."
 They listen to the parent.
 They check on the med and the dosage to make sure everything is right.
 Bottom line: they partner with the parent to ensure the right outcome.

 I know it takes a significant culture shift—and mindset shift for staff and families—to pull off an initiative like this in a health care setting.
 I credit the incredible team at Maria Fareri Children's Hospital for making it all happen.
 As a parent whose son was—and continues to be—treated there, all I can say is how rewarding it has been to be one small part of such important change.

 While my husband and I would do anything to take away our son's heart issues, we believe we were given this responsibility for a reason.
 Well, for many reasons.
 One of them is to give back to those who helped him—and us.
 And this opportunity to effect positive change for the health care teams, families and patients at Maria Fareri Children's Hospital has been, in a word, humbling.